QUT-Motorsport/QUTMS_Driverless/docs/Docker_Install.md

 Ensure Docker Compose v2 is unchecked, or the container will be unable to make with out lowercase letters in the repo.
 This means the repo name QUTMS_Driverless would not be valid.

-## Set Up Repository

-Clone/download this repository (QUTMS_Driverless) into a folder in Windows using any method of choice.

 ## Building Images

 In the CMD terminal, type: